AppleFlavored/apollo/README.md

 ApolloMinestomPlatform.init();
 ```

+## Requests
+This library is not uploaded regularly.
+Please [create an issue](https://github.com/AppleFlavored/apollo/issues)
+if you wish for me to update this library to the latest version.

 ## License
 The source code in this repository is licensed under the MIT license.
 See [LICENSE](LICENSE) for more details.